emgong/double-takes/app/posts/2016-01-12-debugging-dependencies-with-git-bisect.md

 public (sidenote: loads of people actually do this anyway, out of apparent ignorance or desparation).

-So, the issue ends in a stalemate with neither party providinfg the information needed to definitively fix or dismiss the problem.
+So, the issue ends in a stalemate with neither party providing the information needed to definitively fix or dismiss the problem.
 Months pass as the issue whithers on the vine, never to be closed due to the ambiguity surrounding the failure's root cause.